-There is continued congressional interest in management of wild horses and burros, which are protected on BLM and FS lands under the Wild Free-Roaming Horses and Burros Act of 1971.
-Under the act, the agencies inventory horse and burro populations on their lands to determine appropriate management levels (AMLs).
-While the agencies are authorized to remove animals exceeding the range's carrying capacity, both BLM and FS have populations exceeding their national AMLs.
-Most of the animals are on BLM lands.
-BLM estimates the maximum AML at 26,715 wild horses and burros, and it estimates population on the range at 72,674.
-Furthermore, off the range, BLM provides funds to care for 45,803 additional wild horses and burros in short-term corrals, long-term (pasture) holding facilities, and eco-sanctuaries.
-Forest Service estimates population on lands managed by the agency at 8,000 wild horses and burros.
+There is continued congressional interest in management of wild horses and burros, which are protected on BLM and FS lands under the Wild Free-Roaming Horses and Burros Act of 1971.78 Under the act, the agencies inventory horse and burro populations on their lands to determine appropriate management levels (AMLs).
+Most of the animals are on BLM lands, although both BLM and FS have populations exceeding their national AMLs.
+BLM estimates the maximum AML at 26,690 wild horses and burros, and it estimates population on the range at 81,951.79 Furthermore, off the range, BLM provides funds to care for 50,864 additional wild horses and burros in short-term corrals, long-term (pasture) holding facilities, and eco-sanctuaries.80 The Forest Service estimates population on lands managed by the agency at 9,300 wild horses and burros.81

-The agencies use a variety of methods to meet AML, including programs to adopt and sell animals; care for animals off-range; administer fertility control; and establish ecosanctuaries.
-Questions for Congress include the sufficiency of these authorities for managing wild horses and burros.
-Another controversial question is whether the agencies should humanely destroy excess animals, as required under the 1971 law, or whether Congress should continue to prohibit funds from being used to slaughter healthy animals.
-Additional topics of discussion center on the costs of management, particularly the relatively high cost of caring for animals off-range.
-Other options focus on keeping animals on the range, such as by expanding areas for herds and changing the method for determining AML.
+The agencies are statutorily authorized to remove excess animals from the range and use a variety of methods to meet AML.
+This includes programs to adopt and sell animals, to care for animals off-range, to administer fertility control, and to establish ecosanctuaries.
+Questions for Congress include the sufficiency of these authorities and programs for managing wild horses and burros.
+Another controversial question is whether the agencies should humanely destroy excess animals, as required under the 1971 law, or whether Congress should continue to prohibit the BLM from using funds to slaughter healthy animals.
+Additional topics of discussion center on the costs of management, particularly the relatively high cost of caring for animals off-range.82 Other options focus on keeping animals on the range, such as by expanding areas for herds and/or changing the method for determining AML.

-CRS Report RS21232, Grazing Fees: Overview and Issues, by (name redacted) .
-CRS Report RL34690, Wild Horses and Burros: Issues and Proposals, by (name redacted)
+CRS Report RS21232, Grazing Fees: Overview and Issues, by Carol Hardy Vincent.

+CRS In Focus IF11060, Wild Horse and Burro Management: Overview of Costs, by Carol Hardy Vincent.